Ohniaka III | Culinary Resources, Local Cuisine Customs

-On Ohniaka III, the endemic plants and seafood create unique dishes when interpreted by xB diaspora species’ methods of cooking, though some have imported limited amounts of farm animals from other planets for specialty livestock rearing (that can also be used for textiles and other byproducts). xB portions, typically very small by way of Borg-influenced appetites, end up resembling a "tapas" style tasting, xB banquets resembling large sampling galleries with foods served as canapés.
+Ohniaka III's endemic plants and seafood create unique dishes when interpreted by xB diaspora species’ methods of cooking, though some have imported limited amounts of farm animals from other planets for specialty livestock rearing (that can also be used for textiles and other byproducts).
+As former Borg, their adaptation abilities eliminate most allergen testing requirements when needing to determine an individual's compatibility with the planet's macromolecules– offering newly-reprised xBs a myriad of dietary options for their awakening palates. xB portions, typically very small by way of Borg-influenced appetites, end up resembling a "tapas" style tasting, with xB banquets resembling large sampling galleries with foods served as canapés.
 Although primary cellular nourishment and rejuvenation might come from regeneration alcoves or other biochip energy conversion methods, xBs' organic systems can be rekindled so they may savor the experience of individual taste (even if in extremely limited portions and flavor potencies due to bodily sensitivity and efficiency).

 On an agricultural level, Ohniaka III's plant life is extremely durable and resembles most early Devonian period plant life, with a few hardy seed-bearing fruits, root vegetables, and herbs.
-Cubesfall Progenitors had to scout for edible plant life that was possible to selectively farm and hybridize, hoping to provide organically-system prone Progenitors with nourishment where their regeneration alcoves could not provide as their bodily functions began to re-emerge.
-Certain succulents (such as the utalitarian-named Rustleaf) are able to be sliced as whole logs, roasted or seared with a rather juicy interior that recalls the taste of earthen bacon (with some variants of Rustleaf able to be fermented into alcohol, creating a rather potent sherry wine/mezcal-like drink).
+Even with their adaptive capabilities, Cubesfall Progenitors had to scout for edible plant life that was possible to selectively farm and hybridize as their bodily functions began to re-emerge.
+Certain succulents (such as the utilitarian-named Rustleaf) are able to be sliced as whole logs, roasted or seared with a rather juicy interior that recalls the taste of earthen bacon (with some variants of Rustleaf able to be fermented into alcohol, creating a rather potent sherry wine/mezcal-like drink).

 Community gardens and personal herb planters are extremely common among the Capitol City's eco-brutalist structures, with most city-dwelling xBs taking turns tending to these small farms to support communal agriculture.
 More solitude-preferring xBs, however, are able to learn farming techniques perfected by Progenitors to tend Ohniaka III's larger crops like imported grains and rices (with a few xBs growing produce from their species' home planets once approved by soil and atmospheric compatibility tests).
 Living on the Capitol City's outskirts, these ascetic xBs manage farm plots in the far-off shadow of Cube 5219's wreckage, and might even rear aforementioned imported livestock.

-The planet is host to handfuls of edible insects that can be used as base proteins as well as various amphibians, with both subjects making for rather delicious snacks.
+The planet is host to handfuls of edible insects and amphibians that can be used as base proteins.
 But the primary source of protein for Ohniakan xBs comes from their nanoprobe-stewed seas, and their coastal culture has fostered many recipes from this symbiotic relationship.
 Shellfish, mollusks, bivalves, and other types of animals resembling "fish" are plentiful in these formerly-untouched oceans, xBs taking only what they require due to their restricted dietary needs.
 Individual fishing, boating, and shellfish hunting is extremely common for those able to do so, with some xBs forming small clubs and communities to supply currency-free fishing market stalls to those unable to venture out.
 On the beaches of Ohniaka III's Capitol City, it's no surprise to see a lone xB scanning the early-morning beaches looking for clams, or a boat full of Andorian xBs returning from a northern sailing adventure with newly-discovered species of fish.

-Because of the oceans’ technological inoculation, Ohniakan seafood protein comes in the ratio of analyzed “fused” and “blank,” similar to how cuts of meat are judged in the “lean” and “fat” ratio.
+Because of the oceans’ technological inoculation, Ohniakan seafood protein comes in the ratio of analyzed “fused” and “blank–” similar to how cuts of meat are judged in the “lean” and “fat” ratio.
 While it can vary in regard to differing species’ hardiness, xBs and non-xBs interact with the nanoprobe-fused Ohniakan proteins much differently; whereas xBs’ nanoprobes inherently mix with the protein’s residual nanoprobes to create a ‘rich, salty and sweet’ taste, non-xBs report that higher-percentage fused cuts can taste like iron from a rare piece of cooked meat.
-While not lethal, non-xBs consuming too many fused proteins can cause possible nausea due to chronic nanoprobe buildup (that quickly lose power when without a cybernetic frame to be absorbed by), whereas xBs consider higher percentages of inoculated foods to be akin to “alcoholic desserts and delicacies.”
+While not lethal, non-xBs consuming too many fused foods can cause nausea, intoxication, and other digestive woes due to nanoprobe buildup in designated filtration organs, whereas xBs consider higher percentages of fused foods similar to “alcoholic desserts and delicacies."

 WARNING: a non-xB consuming an uncooked/raw piece of high-percentage fused protein can result in an accidental food poisonings, possible infections of non-xB/Borg cybernetic augmentations, and near Null Assimilations if ingested, and should not be consumed unless antibodies have been administered within 24 hours by a Reclamation Project Medical staffer (or unless a stabilizer hypospray is within immediate access).

-The following recipe was given to me by Executive Director Hugh, of all people, who has a habit of spontaneously cooking for Reclamation Project staffers (or his living block) after particularly rigorous days of work.
+The following "cioppino-like" stew recipe was donated to the archive by Executive Director Hugh, who has a habit of spontaneously cooking for Reclamation Project staffers (or his living block) after particularly rigorous days of work.
 Terran substitutions (and measurement conversions) are provided after every Ohniakan ingredient for ease of replication emulation (.ie.: a "budonmo" is a red, savory, and bulbous fruit endemic to Ohniaka III, most similar to a Terran tomato).
-Andorian spiralshell Clams can also be substituted for Terran Manila Clams, if you are unable to acquire them from your local replicator; they do not change much in regards to taste, but their cerulean hue provides a unique presentation element to the stew against the crimson broth. xBs are also known for their incredibly meticulously efficient measuring and timing, so don't worry if you've gone over by a few minutes in the cooking instructions.
+Andorian Spiralshell Clams can also be substituted for Terran Manila Clams, if you are unable to acquire them from your local replicator.
+The Spiralshells do not change much in regards to taste, but their cerulean hue provides a unique presentation element to the stew against the crimson broth.

 NOTE: non-xBs are discouraged from seeking out higher fused cuts when preparing this dish, due to the aforementioned health risks.